 The atheist’s mind works in a peculiar way.
 Virtually every atheist boasts of being a rationalist or a freethinker, that his worldview is the most logical one.
 In fact, most are neither “free” in thinking nor rational in their thoughts.
 They reject whatever doesn’t square with their dogma.
-A true rationalist doesn’t dismiss what he does not understand or sounds outlandish as “fairy tales” or “hallucinations.”
+A true rationalist wouldn’t dismiss what he does not understand or sounds outlandish as “fairy tales” or “hallucinations.”
 That is what a dogmatist does.

 Richard Lewontin, an evolutionary biologist, in one of his textbooks warns his students: “You must be careful, as you examine the orders of living tissue in all of the world around us, that you don’t fall back on the explanation of a creative designer-intelligence for it all because, frankly, everything does seem to have the appearance of an intelligent designer behind it, but that is plainly wrong.”

 Rather than letting these “wannabe” scientists follow the evidence where it leads, they are already told what they mustn’t conclude.
 That is dogmatism.
 Many atheists reject some Christian beliefs (e.g creationism, resurrection of Christ, virgin birth etc) as contrary to logic and science.
-In fact, they transcend logic and science but that doesn’t disprove their veracity.
+The fact is that, they transcend logic and science but that doesn’t disprove their veracity.

 Science (as a variant of philosophy) starts with unproven axioms and therefore, cannot be the sole determinant of all truths.
 Science is constantly evolving and growing, and that’s why some feats which seemed “impossible” in the past are now accepted as possible today.
 The science of 100 years ago is not the same science of today.
 Granted, every belief or experience doesn’t have to be explained by science to be real.

 Christian-atheist dialogues often take a well-predictable path: the atheist demands that the Christian presents “an objective evidence” for God’s existence.
 The demand may vary in subject, but the underlying basis boils down to the burden of proof on the theist to prove his beliefs.
 I was in a forum where an atheist challenged a Christian, “Prove to me that heaven exists.
 I want an objective proof, don’t quote any religious text to me.”
 I think the best response to this is to bring the discussion back to the underlying issue – theistic arguments about God (since there has to be God before we talk about heaven).

 4. To insist that there must be empirical evidence for God’s existence is an illogical, irrational and arbitrary framework made up by the atheist.
 Who says a thing has to empirical for it to be real or true?
 Mathematics is a non-empirical and non-scientific field of knowledge, yet its reality in our daily life is not disputed.

 5. Another fallacy in the atheist’s obsession with “empirical evidence” is this: since they believe human thoughts are determined by outside forces of randomness and mere chance linked with the physical brain, every time the atheist demands for empirical proofs as the only means of knowing God, he is dogmatically imposing his own idea on others.

 6. Although atheists have made science the final determinant of all knowledge and existence, science itself starts with unproven axioms which have to be accepted by belief.
-In the same vein, Christians start with unproven axioms and faith in various things – a faith that transcends reason but is not contrary to it.
+In the same vein, Christians start with unproven axioms and faith in various things – a faith that transcends reason but not contrary to it.
 Thus, both theism and atheism involve faith, even though the atheist desperately wants to believe that he doesn’t have any faith or axiomatic beliefs.

 Regardless of the science flag atheists wave around, neither atheism nor theism rests purely on science.
 Atheism is faith in purposeless blind chance while theism is faith in an Intelligent First Cause, so the real question is which faith stands up to scrutiny.
 Indeed, Christianity is based on a faith that is “the evident demonstration of realities not beheld” (Heb.
 11:1).

 Many atheists ask, “Why is your God true and not the other 4000 gods worshipped on earth?”
-This is because of Jesus Christ, God revealed in the flesh who performed miracles including His resurrection from the dead and was ascended to heaven.
+This is because of Jesus Christ, God revealed in the flesh who performed miracles (witnessed by many) including His resurrection from the dead and was ascended to heaven.